philote/Spirtuum/firebender-memory-bank/progress.md

 - Built custom navigation system without external dependencies
 - Fixed coroutine testing approach for more reliable tests
 - Implemented comprehensive recipe editing UI with all required form components
+- Integrated navigation for all key screens in the application
 - Documented testing procedures for future reference
+- Fixed layout issues to ensure proper scrolling behavior